amartyanambiar/openfabric-test/README.md

 ## Getting Started

-1. Clone the repository to your local machine using
+1. Clone the repository to your local machine using `git clone https://github.com/amartyanambiar/openfabric-test.git`
-   //display in code block
-   `git clone https://github.com/amartyanambiar/openfabric-test.git`
 2. Change into the project directory
    `cd openfabric-test`